disclaimer

 How to Expunge a Criminal Record in North Dakota

 North Dakota laws limit expungement to several offenses.
 Some of these include juvenile crimes, possession of marijuana, and crimes committed as a victim of human trafficking.
 Expungement petitions are typically subject to a court review of the circumstances surrounding the offense.
-If eligible, the process of expunging a criminal record is relatively direct and an individual may complete it without legal assistance.
+If eligible, the process of expunging a criminal record is relatively direct, and an individual may complete it without legal assistance.
 However, requestors are advised to employ an experienced attorney’s services to accomplish this objective.

 The North Dakota Judiciary provides systematic instructions regarding the eligible crimes and the procedure for expungement.
 Generally, the individual begins by requesting criminal history information from the Bureau of Criminal Investigation (BCI).
 The individual must then file a petition to expunge in the District Court where the case was filed.
 The presiding judge shall consider the merits of the case and decide whether to grant the expungement or not.